-The IT Acceptable Use Policy provides the formal regulations that UWS staff and students must take into account when using social media.
+The UWS IT Acceptable Use Statement provides the formal regulations that UWS staff and students must take into account when using social media.
 Be aware that any information security breach occurring as a result of social media use will be treated in the same way as inappropriate behaviour in any other context and may be subject to disciplinary action.
-Following these guidelines should help to ensure that you are able to avoid such an eventuality.
+Following the guidelines should help to ensure that you are able to avoid such an eventuality.

-If you need further advice or become aware of a potential issue with the use of social media by a colleague, you should speak to your line manager or a senior member of staff.
+If you require further advice or become aware of a potential issue with the use of social media by a colleague, you should speak to your line manager or another senior member of staff.

-Using social media in teaching and learning and professional practice
+Using social media for teaching and learning and professional practice

-Where using social media as a teaching and learning tool, it should be done in the context and spirit of these guidelines, ensuring the expected standards of behaviour are observed by staff and students at all times.
+Where using social media as a teaching and learning tool, it should be done in the context and spirit of these guidelines, ensuring the expected standards of behaviour are always observed by staff and students.

-The University is very active on social media through the main UWS social media accounts - if you need advice or help on any aspect of using social media beyond these guidelines, email the social media team at digital@uws.ac.uk.
+The University is active on social media through the main UWS social media accounts.
+If you need advice or help with any aspect of social media use beyond these guidelines, email the social media team at digital@uws.ac.uk.
 If you require advice or information regarding the information security aspect of social media contact helpdesk@uws.ac.uk